SpaceBarLabs/lean_vault/docs/language_examples.md

 ## Language-Specific Implementations

-### Ruby (Reference Implementation)
+### Ruby (Current Implementation)

-The Ruby implementation serves as our reference, demonstrating core patterns:
+The Ruby implementation is our first and currently only available integration:

 ```ruby
 # Key loading (dotenv-style)